A true story of how one couple fared on their UK to Spain removal in 2019

 One of the most important things when planning a move is to get a proper survey done.
-It’s almost impossible to give a potential customer a firm price without actually seeing the items to be moved, first hand.
+It’s almost impossible to give a firm price without actually seeing the items to be moved.
 It may take a day or two to get that price in writing, but it does ensure that everything is accounted for and the removal company sends the correct size removal vehicle.

 A survey will also give the customer a chance get a bit of background on the firm, and to find out what other services a removal company can offer to help, things like packing and storage.

 James – “The price they eventually quoted was pretty good, but they couldn’t offer us the full package we needed because we wanted storage in Spain for lots of our belongings, to be delivered at a later date.”

 “I also felt I wanted a more personal service.
 I wanted a one stop shop, someone to do everything and one point of contact who knew us and what we wanted.
 That was very, very, important to us.
 I wanted to be able to pick up a phone, or send an email, to one person.
 This would be someone who could tell me exactly what I needed to do, what was going to happen, and when it was going to happen.”

 “It was actually Lynda who then reminded me about Indalo Transport because she had seen comments on Facebook, so I went back to google.”

 The internet should be the first point of call for anybody looking to make the move to Spain.
 There are many websites that can give you valuable information and help you avoid the many pitfalls.